 This page gives you basic information to help you plan your trip to Iceland and stories from my Iceland travel blog.
-If you’d like to go straight to the stories, click on ‘Latest Iceland Posts’ on the image below.
+If you’d like to go straight to the stories, click on ‘Latest Iceland Posts’ below or scroll all the way to the bottom.

 For the adventurous nature lover, Iceland is chock-full of once-in-a-lifetime experiences such as hiking on a glacier on the south coast, exploring a lava tube cave, relaxing in geothermal springs (the purest form of bliss), driving through the magnificent Snaefellsnes Peninsula, seeing the Northern Lights, and spending time in Reykjavik, a cool city that is still getting used to all the tourists.